Synchronizing Mobility Services Engines

 Note A switch can only be synchronized with one mobility services engine.
 However, a mobility services engine can have many switches attached to it.

-To unassign a network design, controller, wired switch, or event group from a mobility services engine, follow these steps:
+To unassign a network design, controller, event group, or wired switch from a mobility services engine follow these steps: